-One of my favorite things about teaching Elementary School was being able to read aloud to children.
-I miss it a great deal.
-There’s a chapter in a wonderful book by Kate DiCamillo called ‘Because of Winn-Dixie’ about a “big, ugly, suffering dog with a sterling sense of humor” whom the main character, Opal, dubs Winn-Dixie, because she found him outside a grocery store.
+One of the things I miss the most about teaching Elementary School is reading aloud from favorite childrens’ books.
+There’s a chapter in Kate DiCamillo’s ‘Because of Winn-Dixie’ about a “big, ugly, suffering dog with a sterling sense of humor” whom the main character, Opal, names because she found him outside the Winn-Dixie grocery store.
 Opal and her father are on their own because her absent mother died ‘because of the drink,’ he tells her.
-Then he recounts 10 things about her mother, one for each year Opal had been alive.
+Then he recounts ten things about her mother, one for each year Opal had been alive.

 This inspired me to make my own list about my mother, Helen Elizabeth Lindsey, who also died ‘because of the drink,’ at the age of 55.
 I honor her here, this week of my birth.

 |My dad, bottom left, and mom, pregnant with me, ca. 1951.|

 1. She was determined to make something of herself when she left her home and family in Montana at the age of 19 and moved to Seattle.
 I married at 19 and 20 years later moved to Seattle.

 2. She never knew a stranger and welcomed people of all races and colors, waaaay before it was a cause celebre, just because that’s who she was.

 3. She loved to belt out Johnny Mathis and Ella Fitzgerald songs.
 I get all my love of music and song from her.